Atharv-Bandekar/Aivoa-Complaint-System/README.md

-# AIVOA - AI-Powered Customer Complaint Management System
+# AI-Powered Customer Complaint Management System

 An enterprise-grade, AI-driven Quality Management System (QMS) module designed for the pharmaceutical industry (API & FDF).
 This application automates the intake, triage, and risk assessment of customer complaints using advanced LLM entity extraction and document parsing.